NCR Atleos

 NCR Atleos is an American ATM business service provider.
 This company specializes in ATM technology and related services, including ATM manufacturing, deployment, and maintenance.
 NCR Atleos is now the world's largest provider of ATMs and ATM services, according to some sources.
 The company is based in Atlanta, USA.

 History

 On September 16, 2022, NCR announced it would split its Digital Commerce and ATM businesses in two separate companies.
 The split was completed on October 16, 2023.
 In October 2023, NCR Corporation was split into two independent public companies: NCR Voyix legally succeeded NCR Corporation, while the ATM business was spun-off as NCR Atleos.
 Their names were unveiled on July 24, 2023, with Digital Commerce business being named NCR Voyix and ATM business being named NCR Atleos.

+On February 26, 2026, NCR published a press release announcing that Brink's will acquire NCR Atleos for around $6.6 billion.